 In FAISS with IndexFlatL2, the similarity score is computed from L2 distance.
 A lower threshold (e.g., 0.1) allows more results through.
 A higher threshold makes the filter stricter.
 Tune score_threshold based on your dataset to avoid empty results or irrelevant matches.

-MMR balances relevance (similarity to the query) and diversity (dissimilarity between returned chunks).
-It prevents retrieving multiple near-duplicate chunks from the same page:
+MMR balances relevance (how close a chunk is to the query) and diversity (how different the returned chunks are from each other).
+It stops us from retrieving several near-duplicate chunks from the same page:

 retriever = vector_store.as_retriever(